 Past Events and Projects

-Over the 2021-22 academic year, the LCJ Hub is delving into the experiences of Brandeis’ international students around language use and language attitudes.
-Director of Programs in International Justice and Society Leigh Swigart has assembled a research team of both undergraduate and graduate students from Brandeis who will spend the year preparing and administering a survey to Brandeis international students, conducting follow-up interviews with a smaller number of participants, and then analyzing and summarizing the findings.
+Over the 2021-22 academic year, the LCJ Hub delved into the experiences of Brandeis’ international students around language use and language attitudes.
+Director of Programs in International Justice and Society Leigh Swigart assembled a research team of both undergraduate and graduate students from Brandeis who spent the year preparing and administering a survey to Brandeis international students, conducting follow-up interviews with a smaller number of participants, and then analyzing and summarizing the findings.

-Multilingual Life on a Monolingual Campus (MLMC) will be enhanced by running in parallel with similar studies at Macquarie University in Sydney, Australia and the University of Birmingham in the UK, both of which, like Brandeis, are English-dominant spaces with large international student populations.
-The LCJ Hub will act as the coordinator of this multi-country study.
-The Brandeis student research team will interact online with the other teams, share ideas for the survey design and the subsequent interview process, and compare their findings.
-The project will culminate in a virtual presentation of the research by all three teams in late Spring 2022.
+Multilingual Life on a Monolingual Campus (MLMC) was enhanced by running in parallel with similar studies at Macquarie University in Sydney, Australia and the University of Birmingham in the UK, both of which, like Brandeis, are English-dominant spaces with large international student populations.
+The LCJ Hub acted as the coordinator of this multi-country study.
+The Brandeis student research team interacted online with the other teams, shared ideas for the survey design and the subsequent interview process, and compared their findings.

 Want to learn about some of the ideas underlying this project?
 Review a list of relevant resources.